 “I saw women and men rushing back and forth amid the flames for an hour.
 They would run along, then came the choking smoke and they would drop like dead flies.”

-The details in the quote above come from a terrible volcanic eruption that occurred in the town of St. Pierre on that year.
+The details in the quote above come after a terrible volcanic eruption that occurred in the town of St. Pierre on that year.

-Here are two examples of this idiom used in a sentence:
+Here are two examples of this idiom in a sentence:

-- My co-workers were dropping like flies when one of them came in sick and inadvertently infected everyone with a terrible illness.
+- My co-workers were dropping like flies and had to call in sick after several of them were infected with a stomach flu.